rantsandruse/pytorch_lstm_01intro/README.md

    recover softmax probability fairly easily: Given that NLL loss takes log_softmax as input, you need to apply an exponential in your model inference stage, in order to recover the probabilities.
    In contrast, the cross entropy loss function takes the raw input before applying softmax.
 As a result, you only need to apply softmax in order to recover your probabilities.
-This is demonstrated here (in model_lstm_tagger.py):
+This is demonstrated in [model_lstm_tagger.py](https://github.com/rantsandruse/pytorch_lstm_01intro/blob/main/model_lstm_tagger.py):

         if model.is_nll_loss:
             # Use NLL loss